Mouhammed-Ali Dhaini: Trelleborgs FF

+Ansar

+On 29 December 2023, Dhaini joined Lebanese Premier League side Ansar ahead of the second leg of the 2023–24 season.

 International career

 Dhaini made his debut for the Lebanon national team in a friendly against Bahrain on 12 November 2020.
+In December 2023, Dhaini was included in the Lebanese squad for the 2023 AFC Asian Cup.

 Style of play

 A defensive midfielder, Dhaini has been noted for his passing and ball retention.
 Salif Camara Jönsson, team manager at Trelleborgs FF, described Dhaini's dual game and fighting spirit as his main strengths.

 Personal life

-Dhaini has a younger brother, an older sister and a younger sister.
+Dhaini has an older sister, a younger brother, and a younger sister.
 While playing for BK Olympic, Dhaini worked at a bakery.